 Olivia Román, MA

 Olivia Román is a sociologist with an MA in Latin American studies and cultural policy from the Universidad Andina Simón Bolívar in Ecuador.
 She has taught both undergraduate and graduate students and served as an advisor for research and development projects.
 Her area of expertise is qualitative methodologies for research and the development of social projects in the area of gender and multiculturalism.
-Olivia has presented her research on political participation and migration at a number of international university conferences (Mexico, Ecuador, Argentina, Canada).
+Olivia has presented her research on political participation and migration at a number of international university conferences (in Mexico, Ecuador, Argentina, and Canada).
 She has coordinated development projects for indigenous women in several rural areas of Bolivia.
 She has ample experience in strategic planning, curriculum development, and strengthening civil society.
 Olivia has also taken on a number of roles for the SIT Bolivia program, including Independent Study Project (ISP) advisor, co-instructor of SIT Bolivia’s Research Methods and Ethics course, and member of the program’s ISP Local Ethics Review Board.

 Andrés Visinoni, PhD, Ecologist